-The infrastructural assessment in 2021 determined that all existing zoned lands with potential to deliver homes could be categorised as either Tier 1 or Tier 2 lands in line with the NPF criteria capable of facilitating a potential total of 23,730 units.
+The infrastructural assessment determined that all existing zoned lands with potential to deliver homes could be categorised as either Tier 1 or Tier 2 lands in line with the NPF criteria capable of facilitating a potential total of 23,730 units.

-Tier 1 lands had the potential to accommodate: 11,597 units on c.196 hectares and Tier 2 lands had the potential to accommodate: 12,133 units on c.281 hectares.
+Tier 1 lands have the potential to accommodate: 11,597 units on c.196 hectares and Tier 2 lands have the potential to accommodate: 12,133 units on c.281 hectares.